 That pipe that is protruding is either part of the electrical box or was added as an accessory during the original installation for the purpose of light fixture hanging.

-Since the entire conduit and box assembly is embedded in concrete, a replacement of the box will be challenging and would require repair to the ceiling.
+Since the entire conduit and box assembly is embedded in concrete, replacing the box will be challenging and require repair to the ceiling.

 I would try pulling on the pipe using your own body weight to get a feel of the strength of the pipe.
 My guess is that it is pretty solid.

-If the hickey is too big for the new light fixture canopy you can also use locknuts on the pipe, though they can be difficult to find locally.”
+If the hickey is too big for the new light fixture canopy, you can use locknuts on the pipe, though they can be difficult to find locally.”

 “In 1915 the standard mount for a ceiling light fixture was with a pipe and hickey.
 No screw hole tabs on electrical ceiling boxes were available then.
 I don’t know exactly when the change occurred, but am guessing before WW2 based on other old wiring that I have seen.

 The original wires that were installed in the conduit were cloth covered.
-Having the conduits in place made it very easy to replace the old wires with the plastic insulated ones that you now have when the apartment was rennovated.
+Having the conduits in place made it very easy to replace the old wires with the plastic-insulated ones you have now from when the apartment was renovated.

-Many years ago I had to replace cloth covered wires in conduit installed around the same time as yours.
+Many years ago I had to replace cloth-covered wires in conduit installed around the same time as yours.
 When I pulled the old wires out the insulation came off inside the conduit.
-I had to repeatedly push a fish tape in and pull out pieces of insulation before I could pull new wires in.
+I had to repeatedly push a fish tape in and pull out pieces of insulation before I was able to pull new wires in.

 The conduits are most likely helping to support the box given that you can push up on the center pipe, but are not able to pull down.

 You could try drilling and tapping two holes in the back of the box and use longer screws to attach the light fixture.
-However with the weight of the new light fixture I would use bigger screws then the standard 8/32.
+However, with the weight of the new light fixture, I would use bigger screws than the standard 8/32.

-On the center stud of the above pancake box is a brass screw-on cap.
+A brass screw-on cap on the above pancake box’s center stud.
 I forget how it was used, but I think it had to do with hanging light fixtures.

 The National Electrical Code accepts the use of pancake ceiling boxes even though they do not have a lot of cubic inch capacity.
 They are permitted because the code allows the cubic inch capacity of the light fixture canopy to be included in the total calculation of box fill.
 See article 314.16(A).